lukagabric/LAbstractParser/README.md

 iOS Abstract Parser

-You may use the LAbstractParser class in your project, or you may follow the steps below to clone the repo and use it as static library in your project.
+You may use the LAbstractParser class files in your project, or you may follow the steps below to clone the repo and use it as static library in your project.
+Check SampleParser for implementation example.

 Integrating into your project as static library
 -----------------------------------------------